 Of course, these are safety recommendations and it is your own choice and responsibility to look into what you personally need and want to use for your personal protective equipment (PPE) when working with resin, and each brand and type of resin has its own recommendations as well.

 Be sure to read the resin labels, safety data sheets or material safety data sheets for the brand you will be working with.

-The following is a list of resin safety precautions, equipment and personal protective equipment to wear when using resin including respirators for epoxy resin, epoxy tents, proper fans, gloves, and more.
+The following is a list of resin safety tips, equipment and personal protective equipment to wear when using resin including respirators for resin, epoxy tents, proper fans, gloves, and more.